ppseprus/OS-X-Spotlight-Tools/README.md

-# OS X Spotlight Tools
+# OS X Spotlight Hacks

 I use Spotlight Comments to tag my files; the tags are separated with whitespaces and each of them start with the ```&``` symbole.
 Something like this: ```&tag1 &tag2 &tag3```